Edward Tuckerman: Honours

 In 1933 Hungarian lichenologist Vilmos Kőfaragó-Gyelnik circumscribed the lichen genus of Tuckermannopsis.

 Tuckneraria is a genus of lichen-forming fungi, which was published by Randlane & A.Thell in 1994.

 Lastly, Esslinger in 2003 published Tuckermanella, a genus of lichen-forming fungi in the family Parmeliaceae.

+Between 1937 and 1942 the Farlow Herbarium distributed an exsiccatal series called Reliquiae Tuckermanianae.

 Personal life

 Tuckerman was married to Sarah, daughter of Thomas Parkman Cushing, who was his father's business partner.
 They had no children.

 Tuckerman died on March 15, 1886.